AndreVallestero/minimal-efi/README.md

-# minimal-efi-app
+# minimal-efi
-A bare-bones minimal application for efi on the x64 platform
+A bare-bones minimal executable application for efi on the x64 platform
 - 0 external dependencies
 - 1 source file
 - 42 SLOC